Estimated reading time: 5 minutes

 If the stores and restaurants shut down, where would you go for food?
-Ultimately, you may not have any other options than to barter with others…or better yet, to be self-sufficient through growing your own crops.
+In a world where modern conveniences vanish, your survival may hinge on your ability to grow your own food.

 Beans are a staple among survivalists, and for good reason.
 Beans come packed with essential vitamins (A, C, and K), and are also an excellent source of calcium and fiber.
 They are also very easy to grow and go along well with numerous different meals.